But it's a limited-time offer, so you might have to hurry up.

-Samsung has launched the Galaxy A37 5G in Nepal today, alongside the Galaxy A57.
+Samsung launched the Galaxy A37 5G in Nepal back in April, alongside the Galaxy A57 5G (review).
 And if you were thinking about upgrading from your Galaxy A36, you might be disappointed.
 The phone comes with the same chassis, the same battery, and largely the same camera system.
-The only meaningful change is its new Exynos chipset, and alongside that, its price has shot up by quite a bit as well.
+The only meaningful change is its new Exynos chipset.
+But now, Samsung Nepal is offering a flat NPR 5,000 off with this phone, alongside other interesting offers.
 So let's get into all the details about the new Galaxy A37 5G!

 Samsung Galaxy A37 5G Overview